How to Get Started With Review Marketing

 Everyone knows that reviews belong on the product page, right?
 Well, they should be elsewhere on your site, too.
 An attractive landing page with happy customers is a great way to welcome new traffic.
 Consider making a curated testimonials page on your site.
 Wherever you put your online customer reviews, try to use the pictures and names of the customers to foster a human connection.

-Handpicked content: How Much Does Professional Website Design Cost
+Handpicked content: How Much Does Professional Website Design Cost in 2022?

 You can also include product reviews in marketing materials outside your website.
 Turn glowing feedback into an attractive social media post.
 If possible, tag the person who left it, then engage with as many likes, shares, and responses as you can.
 This type of interactivity bleeds over into community management territory, but it is all in the name of increasing social trust.